-A number of regulatory initiatives and changes are being implemented by regulators in Canada and the United States.
-Expanding U.S. regulation and proposed initiatives, in particular, the Dodd-Frank Act impacting over-the-counter ("OTC") derivatives markets, ECMs, DCOs and FBOTs, among others, will increase the regulation of and cost of compliance for our markets that operate in the U.S. and are impacted by U.S. regulatory developments.
+A number of regulatory initiatives and changes are being implemented by regulators in Canada and globally.
+Expanding regulation and proposed initiatives, including in the U.S. as a result of the Dodd-Frank Wall Street Reform and Consumer Protection Act and in the EU as a result of the European Market Infrastructure Regulation, impacting over-the-counter ("OTC") derivatives markets, exchanges and clearinghouses, among others, will increase the regulation of and cost of compliance for our markets whose operations extend outside of Canada and are impacted by global regulatory developments.

-In Canada, the provincial securities regulators have released a series of proposals regarding the regulation of the Canadian OTC derivatives markets which could lead to expanded regulation and increase the cost of compliance for our markets whose business is impacted by these developments.
+In Canada, provincial securities regulators have released proposals and model rules regarding the regulation of the Canadian OTC derivatives markets which could lead to expanded regulation and increase the cost of compliance for our markets whose business is impacted by these developments.

-Such regulatory developments in Canada and the United States, depending on how they are implemented, could also benefit certain of our businesses, such as NGX, MX and CDCC by directing some OTC derivatives trading activity from the OTC markets to exchanges and central counterparty clearing houses.
+Such regulatory developments in Canada and globally, depending on how they are implemented, could also benefit certain of our businesses, such as NGX, MX and CDCC by directing some OTC derivatives trading activity from the OTC markets to exchanges and central counterparty clearing houses.